I often get asked for book recommendations. I think that making a regular reading habit is one of the best investments that you can make in yourself.

 The Midnight Dog Walkers by Annie Phenix

-Aggression is a subject that no dog owner wants to talk about, but one that many owners have to face.
-Statistics show that aggression is not only the most serious problem in dogs but also the top reason for owners to seek out professional help for their pets.
-Left unchecked, an aggressive dog can become a dangerous dog, and this informative volume comes to the aid of many heartbroken owners who feel that they have tried everything to correct their dogs’ unpredictable and inappropriate behavior.
-Author and certified dog trainer Annie Phenix shares her belief that many reactive dogs can be rehabilitated with the right training, and she offers her expertise in positive, force-free training methods to desperate owners who have resorted to extreme measures to keep their dogs away from other people and animals.
+Aggression is a subject that no dog owner wants to talk about, but many owners have to face it.
+Statistics show that aggression is the most serious problem in dogs and the top reason for owners to seek professional help for their pets.
+Left unchecked, an aggressive dog can become a dangerous dog.
+This informative volume comes to the aid of many heartbroken owners who feel that they have tried everything to correct their dogs’ unpredictable and inappropriate behavior.
+Author and certified dog trainer Annie Phenix shares her belief that many reactive dogs can be rehabilitated with the right training.
+She offers her expertise in positive, force-free training methods to desperate owners who have resorted to extreme measures to keep their dogs away from other people and animals.

-Doggie Drawings by Lili Chin This is a website which contains several infographics and posters on dog body language.
+Doggie Drawings by Lili Chin This website contains several infographics and posters on dog body language.
 It’s a great resource for visuals on dog expressions and what they mean.

 The New Knowledge of Dog Behavior by Clarence Pfaffenberger

 Is it heredity or environment that shapes the dog?
 Researchers J.P.
 Scott and John L. Fuller, authors of Genetics and Social Behavior of the Dog, bred and cross-bred dogs in their quest to understand human heredity and behavior.
 Their research yielded a gold mine of data that Pfaffenberger turned into practical information for dog breeders and trainers.
 Learn about the critical stages of puppy development, how breed differences make dogs suitable for specialized work, and how to breed and socialize temperamentally sound dogs—reprint of a 1963 classic.

 The Dog’s Mind, by Dr. Bruce Fogel